-Deferred tax assets of £29 million (2021: £31 million) for the Group and the Bank have not been recognised in respect of £116 million of UK tax losses and other temporary differences which can only be used to offset future capital gains.
+Deferred tax assets of £29 million (2021: £31 million) for the Group have not been recognised in respect of £116 million of UK tax losses and other temporary differences which can only be used to offset future capital gains.
 UK capital losses can be carried forward indefinitely.

-No deferred tax has been recognised in respect of foreign trade losses where it is not more likely than not that we will be able to utilise them in future periods.
-Of the asset not recognised, £37 million for the Group and fnil for the Bank (2021: £34 million for the Group and fnil for the Bank) relates to losses that will expire if not used within 20 years, and £2 million for the Group and fnil for the Bank (2021: £2 million for the Group and fnil for the Bank) relates to losses with no expiry date.
+No deferred tax has been recognised in respect of foreign trade losses of £37 million (2021: £34 million) for the Group which will expire if not used within 20 years, and £2 million (2021: £2 million) relates to losses with no expiry date.